 It’s important to know for anyone trying to conceive, I think!
-But yes, there is an extra consideration if your going through ART.
+But yes, there is an extra consideration if you’re going through ART.

 Herbs can interact with medications and while this is typically not a problem, we want to be sure your Reproductive Endocrinologist is clear about how they are monitoring you while you are going through stimulation cycles.

 Here at Yinova, we typically don’t prescribe patients going during this time for that very reason.
-Instead we support them with acupuncture and resume herbal care afterwards.
+Instead, we support them with acupuncture and resume herbal care afterward.

 Can someone trying to conceive get help from herbs alone, or should they come in for acupuncture?

 Chinese herbal formulas are an important part of what we do here at Yinova because they act as the building blocks that support your healing.
 Herbs can build blood, clear out mucus and help create changes internally, both physiologically or hormonally.
 We offer herbal consults, actually, for people who would like to try Chinese medicine but don’t want to have acupuncture.

 Are there other approaches people can take when trying to conceive?

 Massage can work wonders, and our bodywork team just so happens to be really talented.
 They’ve been working hand-in-hand with Jill Blakeway to create fertility massage support that incorporates abdominal work and is much more tailored to the entire fertility journey (with varying stages from trying to conceive to postnatal.)
 It brings together Jill’s methods for enhancing fertility from both her clinical experience and her book, Making Babies, as well as the expertise that the Yinova bodywork team has behind them.

 Are there any supplements or herbs out there that are safe for anyone trying to conceive to take?

 Honestly, it really is safest to get some guidance from a board-certified herbalist on this.